 If you have recently booked a trip or a planning one, we recommend that you look at the following websites to familiarise yourself with general travel advice for the countries you are visiting.
 The websites will provide pertinent information on how you can keep safe and well during your trip, including vaccinations and malaria prevention (as appropriate).

-As soon as you have booked your trip, please complete and submit the travel questionnaire to inform the Practice Nurses of your travel plans.
+As soon as you have booked your trip, please complete and submit the travel questionnaire (below) to inform the Practice Nurses of your travel plans.
 Once this is completed, the Practice will contact you to confirm whether vaccinations are recommended for your travel and arrange any appointments as necessary.

 Please allow 8 weeks prior to departure to start receiving your vaccinations